German invasion of Belgium (1940): 10–11 May: Border battles

 The French 7th Army turned east and met the 9th Panzer Division about 20 km east of Breda at Tilburg.
 The battle resulted in the French retiring, in the face of Luftwaffe air assaults, to Antwerp.
 It would later help in the defence of the city.
 The Luftwaffe had given priority to attacking the French 7th Army's spearhead into the Netherlands as it threatened the Moerdijk bridgehead.
 Kampfgeschwader 40 and 54 supported by Ju 87s from VIII.
 Fliegerkorps helped drive them back.
 Fears of Allied reinforcements reaching Antwerp forced the Luftwaffe to cover the Scheldt estuary.
 KG 30 bombed and sank two Dutch gunboats and three Dutch destroyers, as well as badly damaging two Royal Navy destroyers.
-But overall the bombing had a limited effect.
+Overall the bombing had a limited effect.